ray-project/ray/doc/source/ray-core/handling-dependencies.rst

 Debugging
 ---------
-If runtime envs cannot be set up (e.g., network issues, download failures, etc.), Ray will fail to schedule tasks/actors that require the runtime environment.
-If you call `ray.get`, it will raise `RuntimeEnvSetupError` with the error message in detail.
+If runtime_env cannot be set up (e.g., network issues, download failures, etc.), Ray will fail to schedule tasks/actors that require the runtime_env.
+If you call ``ray.get``, it will raise ``RuntimeEnvSetupError`` with the error message in detail.

 .. code-block:: python